-Chief Workforce and Culture
+People and Culture Officer

 As General Counsel, Bernadine McNamara heads up the Legal Services Department at Barwon Health.
 Bernadine has 30 years’ experience as a legal practitioner and has worked in health and other sectors and in both the public and private sectors.